warrior-cultures-and-training

 The Bedrock of Loyalty: The Comitatus Bond

-The most famous literary expression of this ethos is found in the Old English epic poem Beowulf.
-When the Geatish hero Beowulf arrives to help King Hrothgar, he states plainly: “We are retainers of Hygelac, his hearth-companions.
+The most powerful literary expression of this ethos appears in the Old English epic Beowulf.
+When the Geatish hero arrives to aid King Hrothgar against the monster Grendel, he declares: “We are retainers of Hygelac, his hearth-companions.
 My people knew of your trouble—they urged me to come.”
-Throughout the poem, the worst shame imaginable is for a warrior to survive his lord.
-After Hygelac is killed in battle, Beowulf carries that loss for decades, and when the aged king faces the dragon alone, his loyal thane Wiglaf remains by his side while the others flee.
-Wiglaf’s reproach of the cowards is a powerful testimony to the moral weight of loyalty:
+Throughout the poem, the worst shame imaginable is for a warrior to outlive his lord.
+After Hygelac falls in battle, Beowulf carries that loss as a lifelong burden, and when the aged king faces a dragon alone, his thane Wiglaf remains by his side while the others flee.
+Wiglaf’s bitter reproach to the cowards captures the moral weight of loyalty: “Death is better for every earl than a life of shame.”

 - Blood brotherhood: Some warbands practiced a symbolic mixing of blood, making loyalty a familial obligation even among unrelated warriors.
+This echoed the ancient Germanic Blutsbrüderschaft and created bonds stronger than kinship.

 Faith and the Warrior: From Woden to Christ